 Buying a Home To Save On Rent

 How do you reconcile buying a home with all these?
-Again, if we only look at not having to pay rent, is it more like free lunch in the cafeteria or is it more like buying the lifetime service for TiVo?
+Again, if we only look at not having to pay rent, is it more like free lunch in the cafeteria or is it more like a season pass for skiing?

 Even if you see rent savings as income, you also have to consider whether you’d pay the full market rent if you didn’t buy.
 If a home similar to yours rents for $3,000 a month, would you pay $3,000 to rent your current home?
 I wouldn’t.
 I would rent a smaller place for less.